 Dog-dog communication

 It is important to be aware of body language when your dog is interacting with another dog, particularly one he has not met before.
 By watching out for positive and negative signals from both dogs, you can ensure that your dog is enjoying the interaction, and step in to help at the first signs of any potential conflict.
-In this way, you can prevent your dog from having any negative experiences which might decrease his sociability level.
+In this way, you can prevent your dog from having any negative experiences which might decrease his sociability level over time.

 POSITIVE SOCIAL SIGNALS